haleybraker/kwk-swarovski-announcement-kode-with-klossy-nyc/README.md

 Swarovski also provided us with the text for the landing page.
 You can find that text in `SOURCE.md`.
 Again, this is a typical industry standard workflow, where the developers are given copy for the site from the product team.

 Each line of text in this file corresponds to a note in `index.html` that will indicate where you'll need to add this information.
 It will be up to you to pick which HTML tags to use!
-(Hint: Revisit `Lesson: HTML Tags` if you're not sure which tags to use or how to write them.)
+If you're not sure which tags to use or how to write them, look back at your notes and do some Google searches.

 <img src="https://s3.amazonaws.com/upperline/curriculum-assets/swarovski_logo_v2016.png" hspace="10" style="border-radius: 25px; margin-bottom: 10px;">